adrianyorke/rpianddiyprojectsdocs/moderators_guide.md

 # Moderator's Guide

 ## Objectives
+- Admin Team Motto: "Tolerance By Default".
+We assume the best in people but act swiftly when it is clear that there is a problem.
+- We need to be consistent with our moderation of the group to avoid conflict that arises when member's are treated differently.

 ## Onboarding Guidance
 - If a new member request has accepted the group rules and answered all the onboarding questions, the request will be automatically accepted.